 - Caramelized onion

-If delicious whole food plant-based recipes are your jam, feel free to browse our blog for more goodness or try the following homemade condiments next!
+If delicious plant-based recipes are your jam, feel free to browse our blog for more goodness or try the following homemade condiments next!

-Did you follow our oil-free hummus recipe and liked it?
-Make sure to share with us in the comments below and rate our recipe!
+Did you make our oil-free hummus recipe and like it?
+Share with us in the comments below and rate our recipe!
 You can also Pin it here or tag us on Instagram if you’ve made it — we’d love to see your creations.

 - 2 cups chickpeas, cooked (330 g)

 - Add the chickpeas with their cooking liquid in a food processor jar and blend to obtain a puree.

 - Next, add tahini, lemon juice, cumin, salt and chili powder.
 Process at high speed until the hummus becomes smooth and creamy.
 If needed, add a spritz of water.

 - Get a spoon and taste test your oil-free hummus to see if you want to make any adjustments.

 - Once done, put your homemade hummus into a bowl and garnish with fresh cilantro leaves and seeds to make it look pretty — or start making a delicious sandwich immediately.